Internal iliac artery: Branches

 The following are the branches of internal iliac artery:

 Anastamoses

-In individuals assigned female at birth, the ovarian artery (a branch of the abdominal aorta) and uterine arteries form an anastomoses.
+In individuals who are biological females, the ovarian artery (a branch of the abdominal aorta) and uterine arteries form anastomoses.

 Fetal structure

 In the fetus, the internal iliac artery is twice as large as the external iliac, and is the direct continuation of the common iliac.
 It ascends along the side of the bladder, and runs upward on the back of the anterior wall of the abdomen to the umbilicus, converging toward its fellow of the opposite side.

 Having passed through the umbilical opening, the two arteries, now termed umbilical, enter the umbilical cord, where they coil around the umbilical vein, and ultimately ramify in the placenta.

 At birth, when the placental circulation ceases, the pelvic portion only of the umbilical artery remains patent gives rise to the superior vesical artery (or arteries) of the adult; the remainder of the vessel is converted into a solid fibrous cord, the medial umbilical ligament (otherwise known as the obliterated hypogastric artery) which extends from the pelvis to the umbilicus.